Read about the project

 The black and white buildings of the city, while many of them are Victorian, provide an instant architectural aesthetic to the city centre.

-Outside of the city centre, there are many different house styles and types.
+Outside the city centre, there are many different house styles and types.
 Many housing areas are within walking distance to the centre and the River Dee.
-There are other many popular residential areas for architects in Chester to work including Upton, Hoole, Handbridge, Lache and Vicars Cross.
+There are other many popular residential areas for Chester Architects to work including Upton, Hoole, Handbridge, Lache and Vicars Cross.
 Areas such as Saughall, Mollington, Christleton, Tarvin, Mickle Trafford and Guilden Sutton are just outside the city centre.

 What’s our connection to Chester?